Tablets, Capsules, Liquids: Polypharmacy and the Elderly

 Adverse Drug Events for the Elderly

-Anticoagulant drugs, antidiabetic drugs, and drugs with a narrow therapeutic index (e.g. digoxin and phenytoin) account for almost 50% of all adverse drug events in the elderly.4 Therapeutic index is a ratio that compares the blood concentration at which a drug becomes toxic and the concentration at which the drug is effective.
+Therapeutic index is a ratio that compares the blood concentration at which a drug becomes toxic and the concentration at which the drug is effective.
 If the therapeutic index is narrow (the difference between the two concentrations is very small), even though the drug dose is appropriate, the patient can easily become toxic from taking one extra dose with their normal dose.

 Commonly prescribed medications cause a variety of side effects in the elderly patient.
-These include: aspirin (gastrointestinal bleeding), digitalis preparations (toxicity, depression), antidepressant medications (altered mental status, cardiac, seizures), loop diuretics (incontinence), over-the-counter sympathomimetics (urinary retention), medications for hypertension (dizziness, syncope), benzodiazepine sedatives (falls) and narcotic analgesics (altered mental status, constipation/impaction).7 Thus, EMS professionals may observe a wide variety of signs, symptoms and complaints in an elderly patient that takes multiple medications.
+These include: aspirin (gastrointestinal bleeding), digitalis preparations (toxicity, depression), antidepressant medications (altered mental status, cardiac, seizures), loop diuretics (incontinence), over-the-counter sympathomimetics (urinary retention), medications for hypertension (dizziness, syncope), benzodiazepine sedatives (falls), and narcotic analgesics (altered mental status, constipation/impaction).

 Drug Interactions

 Drug interactions are more likely to occur as the elderly patient’s number of medications increases.
-One particular study determined that a patient taking 5-9 medications had a 50% probability of an interaction, whereas the risk increased to 100% when a patient was taking 20 or more medications.6
+One particular study determined that a patient taking 5-9 medications had a 50% probability of an interaction, whereas the risk increased to 100% when a patient was taking 20 or more medications.

-A drug interaction occurs when two medications, taken together, results in a pharmacologic change of at least one of the medications, either magnifying or reducing the affected medication’s action.
+A drug interaction occurs when two medications, taken together, result in a pharmacologic change of at least one of the medications, either magnifying or reducing the affected medication’s action.
 Mixing alcohol or over-the-counter medications with prescription medication may enhance its therapeutic effect and result in toxicity.

 Drug interactions can also alter the rate of drug metabolism.
 Many commonly prescribed medications suppress specific liver enzymes that are responsible for breaking down other ingested medications.
 As more of the liver’s detoxification ability changes, drug metabolism is delayed.
-This results in multiple medications remaining in the patients’ bloodstream longer, prolonging their effects.
+This results in multiple medications remaining in the patient’s bloodstream longer, prolonging their effects.

 Medication Non-adherence

 Medication non-adherence is associated with potential disease progression, hospitalization, and adverse drug effects.
-Non-adherence rates in community-dwelling elderly adults has been reported to be between 43-100%.8 Multiple medications that an elderly patient requires enhances this problem.
-There are several issues associated with non-adherence, including:
+Non-adherence rates in community-dwelling elderly adults have been reported to be between 43-100%.

 Cognitive Impairment

 Cognitive impairment, seen with both delirium and dementia, has been associated with polypharmacy.
-A study in hospitalized elderly adults determined that increasing the number of medications was a risk factor for developing delirium.9 Another study in elderly patients with dementia reported that these patients who reported a fall had an increased prevalence of polypharmacy.10 Several drugs, particularly psychotropic medications (e.g. Xanax, Zoloft, Celexa, Prozac, Ativan, Lexapro), can cause cognitive impairment.
+A study in hospitalized elderly adults determined that increasing the number of medications was a risk factor for developing delirium.

 Falls